 Photos and rough plans for the 1947 coaches, combines and diner-lounges can be found in The Official Pullman Standard Library Vol. 10 .
-B&M Bulletin articles on these cars include: Vol. 2, #1, B&M - MEC Stainless Steel Passenger Cars with scale drawings of the coaches, Spring 1976, B&M - MEC Stainless Steel Update, Fall 1977, B&M Steel Dining Cars with scale drawings of the diner-lounges, Vol 17 #4, Remember When... with construction and PR photos, and Vol. 20, #2, Beach Series Sleepers.
+B&M Bulletin articles on these and the 1955 6-4-6 sleepers include: Vol. 2, #1, B&M - MEC Stainless Steel Passenger Cars with scale drawings of the coaches, Spring 1976, B&M - MEC Stainless Steel Update, Fall 1977, B&M Steel Dining Cars with scale drawings of the diner-lounges, Vol 17 #4, Remember When... with construction and PR photos, and Vol. 20, #2, Beach Series Sleepers.
 The roster information in both the 1972 and Spring 1976 articles was corrected in the Fall 1976 Bulletin.

 Note: The BAR's three P-S coaches had a different window layout.
 They went to the Ontario Northland in 1959.

-In the mid-1990s, Concord Junction (of Acton, MA) introduced etched brass sides for all of the B&M and MEC cars, as well as the 1955 B&M and NH sleepers.
+In the mid-1990s, Concord Junction (of Acton, MA) introduced etched brass sides for all of the 1947 B&M and MEC cars, as well as the 1955 BAR, B&M and NH sleepers.
 My first models use these sides with the Eastern Car Works "car core kit", more or less as recommended in the instructions, except that I glue the sides, ends and floor together and leave the roof loose.
 If you can get the ECW roof casting to lie flat, they go together fairly well, given a level of skill a bit above that required for straight styrene kits.
 I've had enough trouble with warped roofs that I ordered some of the Train Station Products core kits as soon as they came out - a first look shows straight castings with much nicer die work, and they go together easily.
 The coach sides have most of the grab iron holes etched through, but the combines and diners I've seen need drilling.
 Some sides had a slight flaking problem with the plating.

-Years ago, NJ Custom Brass imported a partially-assembled brass "kit" for the B&M/NH/BAR 6-4-6 sleepers.
-One of the lavatory windows is slightly mis-placed, and the right 41-BNO-11 trucks are now available: Custom Finishing offers pewter kits, Train Station Products has a styrene kit, and Rapido has a ready-to-run version.
+Years ago, NJ Custom Brass imported a partially-assembled brass "kit" for the 1955 B&M/NH/BAR 6-4-6 sleepers.
+One of the lavatory windows is slightly mis-placed.
+The right 41-BNO-11 trucks are now available: Custom Finishing offers pewter kits, Train Station Products has a styrene kit, and Rapido has a ready-to-run version.
 Both of these look much better than ECW's plastic version.
 For me, the most troublesome part of completing the NJCB car was the number and name boards.
 The etched and plated sides don't include any, since each of the owning railroads (B&M, BAR and NHNH&H) used different layouts.
 Plated brass panels were included in the kits, but they look too thick to me.
 I am fairly satisfied with the .015" nickel silver sheet from Clover House that I eventually stuck on with Walthers' Goo.